codesalley/bubble_sort/README.md

 ## How it works
 Bubble Sort is an Array sorting algorithms.
 It is one of the simpler techniques, at the cost of being more processor-intensive.

-In this algorithm, each element is compared to the one next to it and they are swapped if the one on the left is larger than the one on the right.
-The algorithm continues and repeates until the array is eventually sorted.
+In this algorithm, each element is compared to the next and they are swapped, if the one on the left is larger than the one on the right.
+The algorithm continues and repeats until the array is eventually sorted.

 ## Built With